yugabyte/yugabyte-db/docs/content/preview/manage/upgrade-deployment.md

  than the source cluster version.
 The setup of a new xCluster replication will fail if this check fails.
 Existing replications will automatically pause if the source cluster is finalized before the target cluster.
 {{< /note >}}

-## Advanced user feature

-### Enabling Volatile AutoFlags during monitoring phase
+## Advanced - enable volatile AutoFlags during monitoring

 {{< warning title="Important" >}}
-The instructions in the previous section are sufficient for most users.
+The instructions in the previous sections are sufficient for most users.
 The following instructions are for advanced users who want more coverage of new features during the monitoring phase.
 It involves a few more steps and can be error prone if not performed correctly.
 {{< /warning >}}

-The process described above keeps all new AutoFlags in the default non-promoted state during the monitoring phase.
+During the standard Monitor phase, all new AutoFlags are kept in the default non-promoted state.
 Most new features that have data format changes only affect the data that is sent over the network between processes belonging to the same cluster.
 This data is in-memory and is never stored on disk.
-These features can be enabled during the monitoring phase to get the highest possible level of coverage of the incoming changes.
-In the case of a roll back, they can be safely disabled.
+However, for the highest possible level of coverage of the incoming changes, you can enable these features during the monitoring phase.
+In the case of a rollback, they can be safely disabled.
 These features are guarded with a `kLocalVolatile` class AutoFlag.

+During the Monitor phase, do the following:

 1. Enable the volatile AutoFlags after the upgrade phase has completed: